krasimir/stent/docs/getting-started.md

 console.log(machine.isIdle()); // true
 ```

 The created machine may accept more than a string as a handler of the action.
 We may pass a function which accepts two arguments.
-The first one is the current state and the second one is some meta data traveling with the action (if any).
+The first one is the state machine and the second one is some meta data traveling with the action (if any).
 For example:

 ```js
 const machine = Machine.create('todo-app', {